senocax/senocax/README.md

 - 👋 Hi, I’m @senocax
-- 👀 I’m interested in Data Enginner and Science
+- 👀 I’m interested in Data Engineer and Science
-- 🌱 I’m currently learning Spark
+- 🌱 I’m currently learning Spark and AWS
-- 💞️ I’m looking to collaborate on open source
+- 💞️ I’m looking to collaborate on Big Data
 - 📫 How to reach me Github

 <!---